microsoft/fit-on-fhir/docs/deploy-using-arm-template.md

 ```

 NOTE: To deploy as an ARM template instead of a Bicep template, repeat the command above replacing the following argument `--template-file azuredeploy.json`.

+Once the deployment has completed, if the Authorized Redirect URI has not been set be sure to configure it.
+Instructions can be found [here](./setting-redirect-uris.md).